top of page

 Showering away from your campervan

-By far the cheapest and also the most courageous form of shower is to simply go for a dip in the closest body of water, be it sea, lake or river.
+By far the cheapest and also the most courageous form of shower is to simply go for a dip in the closest body of fresh water.

 Surfing in Lofoten, Norway